Setting of a Story: Ultimate Guide to Plan and Track Places in Plottr

 Table of Contents

-Setting is a Stage
+Setting is the Stage for Your Story

-Think of your setting like a theater stage: You don’t need the whole kitchen to show a character’s home life.
-Just a counter, a tap, a table with stools.
-Use the essentials to create the vibe, then build from there.
+You don’t need the whole kitchen to show home life — just a counter, a tap, and a table.
+Use the basics to set the mood, then build from there.

 Setting Drives Conflict